 With Charleston being crowned the best city in the world by Travel + Leisure (and Folly getting a shout-out for being a big part of the Holy City’s appeal), an influx of visitors eager to tour our beautiful beach town is to be expected — it was only a matter of time.

-But one new traveler to our coast is taking residents by surprise: a manatee!
+But one new traveler to our coast is takes residents by surprise: manatees!

 But what was the gentle giant doing so far up the Eastern seaboard?
 In a word, migrating.

 Manatees are an endemic species in Florida but, beginning when the water temperatures along the South Carolina coast rise into the upper 60s, these peaceful mammals migrate into our native waters.
 Here, they cruise through our tidal rivers, estuaries and, yes, even deeper channels like the Harbor throughout the summer months.

 When cooler weather starts to temper our warm summer waters, the manatees sojourn back to Florida.
 This typically takes place between September and October.